mautic/user-documentation/docs/getting_started/how_to_update_mautic.rst

     /bin/console

 - If you would like to use the new Email Builder, go to plugins, click on install plugins and turn on the new builder.
-  You might need to log in and out before it's actvated.
+  You might need to log in and out before it's activated.

-There you go finally upgraded to mautic 3.0 !!!
+There you go finally upgraded to Mautic 3.0 !!!

 If you are already on 3.x+ version and want to upgrade it to 4.x we got you covered check the below documentation.

 To Update Mautic from 3.x to 4.x
 *********************************

-- Mautic 4 is the most stable release,It is already being used by many customers.When it was upgraded from Mautic 2 to Mautic 3,It had several issues with the database structure and even the file system.Here is a simple guide to go ahead !.
+- Mautic 4 is the most stable release.
+It is already being used by many customers.
+When it was upgraded from Mautic 2 to Mautic 3, it had several issues with the database structure and even the file system.
+Here is a simple guide to go ahead!

-You need to be at the root folder which is the /var/www/html/ currently where the mautic code resides.
+You need to be at the root folder which is the /var/www/HTML/ currently where the Mautic code resides.

-1. First step is to backup the file system , as said you need to be at /var/www/html/ for upgrading and for executing the commands given below: the below command is used to backup your file system :
+1. First step is to backup the file system, as said you need to be at /var/www/HTML/ for upgrading and for executing the commands given below: the below command is used to backup your file system:

 .. code-block:: shell

     zip -r output_file.zip folder1

 2. Backup your Database